Billy Cross: Career

-Cross produced Danish rock singer C.V.
+In 1980 Cross produced Danish rock singer C.V.
 Jørgensen's Tidens tern while also playing guitar and co-writing the music on the recording.
-He simultaneously remained committed to Delta Cross Band--which had slowed their activities down considerably after 1983 with fewer concerts.
+The other members of Delta Cross Band also played on the album.
+Cross remained committed to Delta Cross Band - which had slowed their activities down considerably after 1983 with fewer concerts.

-He wrote "Take Me Back" for Bonnie Tyler's comeback album Faster Than the Speed of Night in 1983.
+"Take Me Back", from Up Front, was covered by Bonnie Tyler for her comeback album Faster Than the Speed of Night in 1983.
 He released Billy Cross his first solo album in 1986.

 As a producer and a studio musician Billy Cross produced works by: Anne Dorte Michelsen, C.V.
 Jørgensen, Björn Afzelius, Allan Olsen, Henning Stærk, Søs Fenger, Henrik Strube, Jørn Hoel, Pretty Maids, Johnny Madsen, Lars Lilholt and the Danish band Dalton made up of Lilholt, Madsen and Olsen.

 Everybody's Talking released four CD's: Everybody's Talking, Talk of the Town, Louisiana and Now We're Talking between 2003 and 2010.
 They released We Need to Talk in 2017.

 He released his second solo album Life Is Good in 2004 followed by another album So Far So Good in 2009.
 He came back with his album The Dream Hasn't Changed in 2012.
 He released his fifth solo LP, Goodbye to the 60s in 2015.
 His sixth album The Prettiest Train was released in 2021.

 Together with Rasmus and Jonas Dissing and Las Nissen Copenhagen Skyline, an album of Billy's songs sung by Rasmus together with a previously unreleased Bob Dylan song is expected to be released May 27th 2022.

 Billy Cross has written two books: the American cook book "Mit amerikanske køkken" (2001) and a book of memoirs "Så langt så godt – et liv med rock" (2010), both in Danish.